 I’m an Assistant Professor of English at New York City College of Technology, CUNY (City University of New York) and Co-Director of the OpenLab, the college’s open-source digital platform for teaching, learning, and collaborating (the same OpenLab that you’re reading this post on right now!).
 One of my favorite things to do here a the college is to teach courses on science fiction, utopias, dystopias!
-One of the most recent science fiction book I read is Station Eleven, a heart-wrenching post-apocalyptic narrative that I really enjoyed.
+One of the most recent science fiction books I read is Station Eleven, a heart-wrenching post-apocalyptic narrative that I really enjoyed.

 I’m also a founding member of the Writing Studies Tree, an online, open-access, interactive academic genealogy for the field of writing studies, and serve on the Steering Committee, the Teaching Committee, and as the web developer for the North American Society for Utopian Studies (utopias/dystopias overlap quite a bit with science fiction, an intersection we’ll be discussing throughout the semester!).

 I earned my Ph.D. from The Graduate Center, CUNY, and my current research interests are in utopian studies, happiness studies/positive psychology, writing studies, digital humanities, American studies, and education/pedagogy (feel free to ask me what any of these areas are!).